SpaceFoon/StarBlimp-KOS_Script/README.md

 ### /test

-A collection of script I found or wrote/modified to test before adding to the big script.
+A collection of scripts I found or wrote/modified to test before adding to the big script.